 Super Gummi Bears, Ninja Tiger Dogs and Jeff Goldblum’s Dinosaur Dance Party are some of the names chosen by teams at the 2015 Camp Hope.

-Sixty-eight children and 109 volunteers have moved into the dorms at Barton Community College this 8-_Hannah-_signers week for what some believe is the best camp ever.
+Sixty-eight children and 109 volunteers have moved into the dorms at Barton Community College this week for what some believe is the best camp ever.
 Some have already run in the Human Hamster Ball, caught a fish or sprinted through a Color Run.
 Before the week is over, they will have done much more, said Barb Keltner, the camp media volunteer.

 Camp Hope is free and open to children across Kansas and surrounding areas ages 6 to 17 years old who have, or have had, cancer.
 The goal is to let them enjoy everything that makes summer time and summer camp special.
 Medical personnel are available around the clock to administer routine chemotherapy, arrange for blood counts, administer medications, handle medical emergencies, and adjust any programs to campers’ needs, Keltner said.